Another Friday, another article. Today we're looking back at a very special game, Neverwinter Nights 2: Complete

 , and much more.

-To put it in perspective, there is more variation, more ways to play Neverwinter Nights 2's Fighter class, than most modern RPGs have in total classes/playstyles!
-And fighter is just one of 15 base classes.
-It sounds like an exaggeration, but it is not, especially when you consider the possible prestige classes that a Fighter can become.
+To put it in perspective, there is more variation, more ways to play Neverwinter Nights 2's Wizard class, than most modern RPGs have in total classes/playstyles!
+And Wizard is just one of 15 base classes.
+It sounds like an exaggeration, but it is not, especially when you consider the possible prestige classes that a Wizard can become.

 Furthermore, Neverwinter Nights 2: Complete isn't just one game, it is a saga in itself.
 The base campaign is about 60 hours long, the first expansion 30-40 hours, second expansion 30-40 hours, and final expansion 20-25 hours.
 Custom campaigns created by modders exist as well, including unofficial remakes of legends like Baldur's Gate